-2. Section 183-11.B shall be amended to read as follows:
+2. A new Section 183-12.G shall be added and shall read as follows:

-- B. Notwithstanding any other factors, the removal of a regulated tree may be favored by the approval authority if: - (1) The tree(s) is located near existing or proposed improvements, especially if: - (a) The tree(s) is within three feet of an existing or proposed sidewalk or driveway; - (b) The tree(s) is within 10 feet of an existing or proposed cesspool, dry well, leaching pit, septic tank or field or other subsurface improvement; - (c) The tree(s) is within 10 feet of any other existing or proposed structure; or - (d) The proposed subsurface improvement, structure, sidewalk, driveway or roadway cannot be relocated. - (2) The tree removal(s) will have a net positive effect upon matters, including but not necessarily limited to: - (a) Drainage patterns in the vicinity. - (b) Growth of existing or proposed adjacent vegetation. - (c) Property values and aesthetics of nearby properties and that of the property owner. - (d) Solar access of nearby properties and that of the property owner. - The property owner shall replant replacement trees of a similar native, non-invasive species or add other vegetation to offset the negative effects of the tree removal, based upon an approved graphic plan.
-The applicant shall meet the minimum requirement of the replacement of 50% of the total aggregate diameter of trees removed with new trees in accordance with the plan for tree replacement.
-Tree replacement shall be required on-site unless the approving authority determines that, because of site constraints, it is impracticable or impossible to fully meet the mitigation requirements on-site.
-In such case, upon the establishment of a tree bank and/or a tree bank fund by resolution of the Town Board, the approving authority may consider the off-site mitigation of planting in the tree bank or the payment of a fee to the tree bank fund to satisfy the unmet portion of the tree replacement requirements.
-Implementation of any off-site mitigation planting plan shall require prior approval by the Town Board.
+G. In connection with all subdivision and site plan applications, the project shall meet the minimum requirement of the replacement of 50% of the total aggregate diameter of trees proposed for removal with new trees in accordance with a plan for tree replacement.
+Tree replacement shall be required on-site unless the approving authority determines that, because of site constraints, it is impracticable or impossible to fully meet this mitigation requirement on-site.
+In such case, upon the establishment of a tree bank and/or a tree bank fund by resolution of the Town Board, the approving authority may consider the off-site mitigation of planting in the tree bank or the payment of a fee to the tree bank fund to satisfy the unmet portion of the tree replacement requirement.
+Implementation of any off-site planting plan shall require prior approval by the Town Board.